How to Make ChatGPT Just Answer: Kill the Apologies, Padding, and Walls of Text

 Where to put it so you only write it once

-In Gemini, paste it into the system prompt for each Gem.
+In Gemini: Paste it into the system prompt for each Gem.

-You write it once and forget it.
+Write it once, forget it.

 What the difference looks like